xakon/xakon.github.io/dev/tools/openssl.md

  - Create a _Certificate Signing Request (CSR)_ with the private key
  - Sign the _CSR_ with the private key

+In order to create a self-signed certificate, the steps are quite cumbersome.
+Thus, a Go-based tool, [mkcert](https://github.com/FiloSottile/mkcert), can be used to elaborate this pain.
+Not only that, but the tool can also install a trusted CA in system's local database of trusted certificates.
+This will eliminate browser warnings about untrusted or self-signed certificates.

 Some examples that may be proved to be educational in the future.

 - Connect to HTTPS service::